PELAB-LiU/Text2VQL/eclipse-rdp/README.md

 # Building docker environment for Eclipse and Refinery

 ## General description
-Parts implemented in java are wrapped in the docker container defined here.
+Parts implemented in Java are wrapped in the docker container defined here.
 The container contains an eclipse environment with the build dependencies and necessary tools to compile the project.

 Furthermore, it creates a VNC server (web-based remote desktop) that allows the inspection and modification of the source code.
 It can be accessed in a browser of your choice via [http://localhost:3000](http://localhost:3000).